Get a free, no obligation personal loan quote with rates as low as 9.99%

 Public Records

-Bankruptcies, debts in collections, lawsuits and other derogatory remarks can also affect your credit.
+Bankruptcies, debts in collections, lawsuits, and other derogatory remarks can also affect your credit.
+These account for about 10% of your credit score calculation.
 Negative remarks such as these may have a severe negative impact on your credit.

 Get A Cell Phone

-Some cellphone carriers in Canada report payments to the credit bureaus.
-So buying a new phone contract is an easy way to start building a credit history.
-By consistently paying a $60 phone bill on time, you will build a good payment history which can help improve your credit scores.
+Some cell phone carriers in Canada report payments to the credit bureaus.
+So, buying a new phone contract may be an easy way to start building a credit history in Canada.

-You can get a plan with carriers like Telus, who offer phone plans without requiring any credit history.
-However, do make sure you apply for a post-paid plan rather than a pre-paid plan, as pre-paid payment plans are not reported to the credit bureaus.
-Although pre-paid plans might be more budget-friendly, post-paid plans are the ones that can help you build your credit.
+Make sure you apply for a post-paid plan rather than a pre-paid plan, as pre-paid payment plans are not reported to the credit bureaus.
+Although pre-paid plans might be more budget-friendly, post-paid plans can help you build your credit.

+Once you start using products to build credit, you may be curious about your progress.
 In Canada, you can check your credit scores for free, with platforms like CompareHub, to help you keep track of your progress.
 Seen as a “soft credit check” by the credit bureaus, checking your credit won’t affect your scores.
-Checking your credit also allows you to catch any errors on your credit report that may be affecting your credit scores.

 In your journey to establish credit as a new Canadian, there are a few obstacles you need to keep in mind to ensure you don’t jeopardize your credit progress.